ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 #### HPC scripts
 The <i>egapx/ui/assets/config/process_resources.config</i> file specifies up to 31 cores (huge_Job).

+#### reads_ids
+There is a limit to the number of SRA IDs that can be input to EGAPx, since the pipeline makes a query to the SRA.
+The HTTP header becomes too large if the list of SRA IDs is very long.

+##### KAP4
+These IDs were retrieved from the [KAP4 NCBI annotation report](https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/Daphnia_pulex/100/).
+These are the "RNA-Seq alignments" "Project" IDs and the "SRA Long Read Alignment Statistics" "Run" ID.
+The unique Project IDs are being used since EGAPx fails if the HTTP header becomes to large from a long list of samples.

 #### reads
 - EGAPx expects that input "reads" are a list of FASTA read files, expects pairs in form SRAxxx.1, SRAxxx.2 (see the egapx/nf/./subworkflows/ncbi/./rnaseq_short/star_wnode/main.nf file)